It is really common for children to wake early in the morning. I know lots of families that regularly start their days before 6am, 5am or even 4am!!

-It doesn’t have to be this way.
-There are lots of simple steps in this article that you can take to prevent your child getting up before the lark.
-But first I’d urge you to read my article ‘Why is my child waking so early’ to pinpoint why this is happening.
-Once you understand why the early mornings are happening, you can read this article to discover how to fix this exhausting problem.
+But it doesn’t have to be this way.
+I’ve brought together my best tips for helping your little one to sleep longer in the morning.
+But before you try them, I’d urge you to read my article ‘Why is my child waking so early’ to pinpoint WHY it’s happening.
+Once you understand why, you can read this article to discover how to fix this exhausting problem.

 Sleep Fixes to end Early Morning Waking